Truck accident in Texas?

 What evidence should I preserve?

-Photos of the scene, vehicles, and any company markings or DOT numbers; police report; witness contacts; and your medical records.
+Photos of the scene, vehicles, and any company markings or DOT numbers; police report; witness contacts; and any records you have.
 We'll confirm what matters during the case check.

 Can I still have a case if I was partly at fault?